pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.sources.sync_payment_source_from_stripe_data

-Syncronizes the data for a payment source locally for a given customer
+Synchronizes the data for a payment source locally for a given customer

 Args: